VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/domain-apis/IAM/iam_api_intro.md

 - Get the organisation structure for managing the required approval for specific permissions
 - Link the user credentials of an employee to the user in the Youforce portal

+TEST

 ## Domain model
 With different endpoint, the IAM API will support the following domain model

-{% include image.html file="IAM Domainmodel.png" url="IAM Domainmodel.png" alt="IAM Domain model " %}
+{% include image.html file="images/IAM Domainmodel.png" url="IAM Domainmodel.png" alt="IAM Domain model " %}